farel14/geoph-tools/README.md

 The Colab version is simpler to use as it handles authentication automatically through your Google account.

+**🔒 Security Note:** When you run this notebook, Google will request permission to access your Google Drive.
+This access is necessary for the tool to search for files and create/manage Google Sheets.
+All processing happens through Google's secure authentication system, and the code only accesses files it needs to perform the specified operations.
+Your data remains private and secure—nothing is shared externally or stored outside of your Google account.

 **Usage:**
 1. Open `script collab.ipynb` in [Google Colab](https://colab.research.google.com/)
 2. Click "Runtime" → "Run all" or run cells individually